O-rings and rubber seals

 Silicone

-This elastomer is suitable for both high and low temperatures and has low permanent deformation.
-However, due to its poor tear resistance, abrasion resistance and tensile strength, the material should only be used as a static seal.
+This elastomer is suitable for both high and low temperatures and has a low permanent deformation.
+However, its tear strength, abrasion resistance and tensile strength are poor, so it should only be used as a static seal.
 Silicone is resistant to sunlight, ozone, oxygen, UV light and dry heat.
 Silicone is not resistant to most petroleum-based liquids or ketones, such as MEK and acetone, water vapor and ether.
 Silicone is not gas-tight.
 Silicone is tasteless, odorless and completely non-toxic.
 Silicone is also resistant to bacterial and fungal growth.

 Temperature range: -60 °C to +200 °C *)